1ncipient/Flappy-Bird-Py/README.md

 # Flappy-Bird-Py
-Flappy bird clone written with Python and Pygame.
+My first ever coding project!
+A Flappy bird clone written with Python and Pygame.